After a left hemisphere stroke, you can optimize recovery by understanding the unique side effects that may occur.

 Apraxia of Speech: Difficulty with Communication

 Apraxia is a condition that impairs control of your muscles.
-With apraxia of speech, patients have difficulty moving oral muscles and cannot properly form words.
+With apraxia of speech, patients have difficulty moving the muscles around the mouth, which will interfere with the ability to form sounds and words.

 Although they might know what they want to say cognitively, they cannot get their mouth to form the words.
-This is a motor problem, not a language problem.
+Therefore, this is a motor problem, not a language problem.

 Dysphagia: Difficulty Swallowing

-Another condition closely tied to language impairments is dysphagia, which involves difficulty swallowing.
+Another condition closely tied to language impairments is dysphagia, which refers to difficulty swallowing.
 A speech-language pathologist can help you regain swallowing abilities by performing oral motor training exercises.

 Memory and cognition are brain-wide functions.
 This means that either a left hemisphere stroke or a right hemisphere stroke can result in cognitive impairments like poor memory or problem-solving.